Pfizer, BioNTech say their COVID-19 vaccine can be stored at warmer temperatures

 The Pfizer coronavirus vaccine can be stored in regular freezers, the pharmaceutical giant and its partner BioNTech said Friday.

-The two companies submitted new data to the Food and Drug Administration showing that their COVID-19 vaccine can remain stable when stored at -temperatures between -13 degrees Fahrenheit and 5 degrees.
+The two companies submitted new data to the Food and Drug Administration showing that their COVID-19 vaccine can remain stable when stored at temperatures between -13 degrees Fahrenheit and 5 degrees.
 Pfizer and BioNTech are seeking an update to their emergency use authorization, which would allow the vaccine doses to be stored at those temperatures for two weeks, making them more accessible.

 Moderna, which makes the other COVID-19 vaccine approved in the U.S., is able to store its vaccine vials at the warmer temperatures, according to the Centers for Disease Control and Prevention.